-Consultation Times - TBA
+Consultation Times - TBA (or by appointment)

 1.1 Communications with staff

 You should feel free to contact the lecturer about any course specific inquiries.
 The lecturer may be contacted by email, during consultation time, or by appointment.
 Specific consultation hours will be posted on the course website.